pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 For a multiclass linear classifier, the input space is divided in cells which are intersection of half-spaces.
 Concretely, the cells have their sides which are flat.

-If you want to prove formally these results, you can look at the exercises at the end of this part.
+If you want to formally prove these results, you can look at the exercises at the end of this part.

 What we have seen is that if we want a linear classifier to classify correctly our inputs, it should be possible to separate the different classes with hyperplanes.
 We often say that the classes should be *linearly separable*

 Generally, the classes are not linearly separable so the accuracy of linear classifiers is not great.
 That's a reason why we use neural networks to create non-linear functions which are able to model non-linear frontiers.

 This is a point of view, now we can see another one.
-Multilayer neural networks try to find a transform from the input space $$\mathcal{X}$$ where the classes are not linearly separable to a space of deep features where they are.
+Multilayer neural networks try to find a transformation from the input space $$\mathcal{X}$$ where the classes are not linearly separable to a space of deep features where they are.

 In the next parts, we will show several examples where neural networks are indeed able to create deep features that make classes linearly separable or almost.

 ### Deep features in XOR and the disk

-Do you remember the two examples of the previous part.
+Do you remember the two examples of the previous part?
 They were very simple problems where the frontiers were non-linear.
 Hence, they are perfect candidates to see if the deep features are linearly separable.

-I have modified a bit the code which create the computational graph in order to have access to the output of the last layer.
+I have slightly modified the code which creates the computational graph in order to have access to the output of the last layer.

 In addition, I have added the function `display_deep_features` which displays the deep features.
 I copy the code below: